ualibraries/ireportedthis/README.md

 # README

-(M. Simpson, 10/10/2016)
+(M. Simpson, 10/19/2016)

 This is a quickish Python-based hack to pull and compile effort reporting statistics out of properly-formatted IDoneThis entries.
-There's an "idt" CLI script that will someday turn into something useful, but for the moment all it does is print a version number.

 The current how-to-use-this goes something like: